Google Mail / Rackspace Email Resources

 • Step 2: Activate the forwarding.
 Once you have clicked the verification link, you will be able to activate the email forwarding.
 You can chose to leave a copy of the forwarded email in the account, or delete it once it has been forwarded

-Administering a Google Apps Account
+Administering a Google Workplace (formerly Google G Suite) Account

 Administration